Eloy Jiménez Player Props: White Sox vs. Astros

-On Friday, Eloy Jimenez (coming off going 0-for-5) and the Chicago White Sox face the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 8:10 PM ET.
+Eloy Jimenez -- 2-for-4 with two doubles and two RBI in his last game -- will be in action for the Chicago White Sox versus the Houston Astros, with Jose Urquidy on the hill, on April 1 at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-5) against the Astros.
+He collected two extra-base hits in his most recent game (2-for-4 with two doubles and two RBI) against the Astros.

 Eloy Jiménez Game Info & Props vs. the Astros